adam-blakeney/ExecuStore/README.md

 6. **Checkout Page**
 - The checkout enables the user to pay for their items and add shipping details relevant to their order.
 - This will be a safe secure checkout using stripe.
+7. **Blog Page**
+- The EXECUClub will display only to users who are registered.
+- The content will be a way to create a communtiy and advertise the comapny

 ## Admin